tardate/LittleArduinoProjects/Audio/GranularSynth/README.md

-I found out about the "Granular Synth" from [Notes & Volts](http://www.notesandvolts.com/2014/07/build-auduino-granular-synth-part-1.html), and it's history goes back to the [Auduino](http://code.google.com/p/tinkerit/wiki/Auduino) developed by what appers to be the defunct "tinkerit".
+I found out about the "Granular Synth" from [Notes & Volts](http://www.notesandvolts.com/2014/07/build-auduino-granular-synth-part-1.html), and it's history goes back to the [Auduino](http://code.google.com/p/tinkerit/wiki/Auduino) developed by what appears to be the defunct "tinkerit".

 ## Code